Personal loan alternatives for bad-credit borrowers

 Credit cards for bad credit may give you the funds you need in a tight spot.
 Rates are much lower than payday or auto title loans, though they may be similar to those of a bad credit personal loan.

 Second, with an installment loan, you must make a fixed monthly payment toward both the interest and principal.
 With a credit card, you can make minimum payments on the amount you borrow until you have the cash to pay the balance off.
-But making a habit of only paying the minimum amount could lead to interest building fast, so avoid this if possible.

-You can avoid paying interest altogether with a credit card if you can pay off your monthly balance, making it an ideal option for smaller expenses.
+Keep in mind that making a habit of only paying the minimum amount could lead to interest building fast, so avoid this if possible.
+You may be able to avoid paying interest altogether with a credit card if you can pay off your monthly balance, making it an ideal option for smaller expenses.

-2. Consider a peer-to-peer loan
+2. Consider a peer-to-peer (P2P) loan

 3. Use a home equity loan or HELOC

 A home equity loan works like a personal loan but with a much longer repayment period.
-You will be paid out in a lump sum and make fixed payments over a set period, usually between 15 and 30 years.
+You will be paid out in a lump sum and make fixed payments over a set period, usually between five and 30 years.

 A HELOC operates more like a credit card, giving you access to your funds as needed during the “draw period,” which typically lasts between 10 and 15 years.
-You can borrow what you need as you need it (up to a limit) during this period and will have a repayment term of around 20 years.
+You can borrow what you need as you need it up to a limit during this period and will have a repayment term of around 20 years.

 Both types of loans are considered second mortgages, meaning you have two monthly mortgage payments.
 And you’ll have to put your home up as collateral.
 While this makes them more affordable and easier to get approved for, it also means that the lender can seize your home if you fail to make the payments.